Arithmetic purity of strong approximation for semi-simple simply connected groups: Introduction

-In the present paper, the letter $k$ will denote a number field unless otherwise specified.
-We fix an algebraic closure $\bar{k}$.
-We denote by $\Omega_{k}$ the set of places of $k$ and denote by $\infty_{k}$ the set of archimedean places.
-For each place $v\in \Omega_{k}$, $k_{v}$ denotes the completion of $k$ and $k_\infty=\prod_{v\in \infty_k} k_v$.
-We denote by $\CO_k$ (resp. $\CO_{v}$) the ring of integers of $k$ (resp. $k_v$ for $v\in\Omega_{k}\setminus \infty_{k}$).
-The ring of ad\`eles is denoted by $\RA_{k}$.
-For any finite subset $S$ of $\Omega_k$, the ring of $S\cup \infty_k$-integers of $k$ is denoted by $\CO_{k,S}$.
-The ring of ad\`eles without $S$-components is denoted by $\RA_{k}^{S}$.
-For $X$ a $k$-variety, we denote by $\prs:X(\RA_{k})\to X(\RA_{k}^{S})$ the natural projection between sets of adelic points of $X$.
+A \emph{variety} over $k$ is a separated scheme of finite type over $k$.
+For $X$ a $k$-variety, the set of $k$-rational points $X(k)$ embeds diagonally into $X(\RA_{k})$, and we denote by $\prs:X(\RA_{k})\to X(\RA_{k}^{S})$ the natural projection between sets of adelic points of $X$.
+We define $X(k_S):=\prod_{v\in S}X(k_v)$.
+When $S=\infty_{k}$ we write $k_S=k_\infty$ for simplicity.
 For each $x\in X$ (resp. $v\in\Omega_{k}$), $k(x)$ (resp. $k(v)$) denotes its residue field.
-For any field extension $F/k$, we write $X_F:=X\times_k F$. \begin{defi} Let $X$ be a variety over a number field $k$ and $S$ be a finite subset of $\Omega_k$. \begin{enumerate} \item We say that $X$ satisfies \emph{strong approximation off $S$}, abbreviated as \textbf{(SA)} off $S$, if the diagonal embedding of $X(k)$ is dense in $\prs (X(\RA_{k}))$; \item Let $c\in\BN_{\geqslant 1}$.
-We say that $X$ satisfies \emph{the arithmetic purity of strong approximation off $S$ of codimension $c$} if any open subvariety of $X$ whose complement is of codimension $\geq c$ satisfies strong approximation off $S$.
-In particular, when $c=2$, we simply say that $X$ satisfies \emph{the arithmetic purity of strong approximation off $S$}, abbreviated as \textbf{(APSA)} off S. \end{enumerate} \end{defi} Similarly we shall denote by \textbf{(WA)} in the place of ``weak approximation''.
+For any field extension $K/k$, we write $X_K:=X\times_k K$. \begin{defi} Let $X$ be a variety over a number field $k$ and $S$ be a finite subset of $\Omega_k$. \begin{enumerate} \item We say that $X$ satisfies \emph{strong approximation off $S$}, abbreviated as \SA off $S$, if the diagonal embedding of $X(k)$ is dense in $\prs (X(\RA_{k}))$; \item Let $c\in\BN_{\geqslant 1}$.
+We say that $X$ satisfies \emph{the arithmetic purity of strong approximation off $S$ of codimension $c$} if any open subvariety of $X$ whose complement is of codimension $\geqslant c$ satisfies strong approximation off $S$.
+In particular, when $c=2$, we simply say that $X$ satisfies \emph{the arithmetic purity of strong approximation off $S$}, abbreviated as \APSA off S. \end{enumerate} \end{defi} Similarly we shall denote ``weak approximation'' by \textbf{(WA)}.